-- 1 Sampling must take place at the final point of delivery or other location as determined between buyer and seller.
-The buyer's and seller's nominated representatives must supervise the sampling. - 2 The buyer must notify the seller in writing of any quality claim within 28 days (4 weeks) of the arrival of the cotton at the point of delivery.
-The parties must provide in writing the names of their nominated representatives to supervise sampling within 14 days

-- (2 weeks) of the notification in writing of any claim.
-Initially, each party will bear the costs of their nominated representative. - 3 In the event that either party fails to nominate their nominated representatives within the 14 day (2 week) deadline and reply to the claim of the other, the other party may proceed with sampling by an internationally recognised controller. - 4 Samples to be used in any manual or instrument test based quality arbitrations, should be drawn within 28 days (four weeks) of the date of notification in writing of any claim. - 5 Bylaw 337 stipulates the time deadlines and procedures for the commencement of quality arbitrations.
+- Sampling must take place the final point of delivery or other location as determined between buyer and seller.
+The buyer's and seller's Controller or Nominated Representative must supervise the sampling. - The buyer must notify the seller in writing of any quality claim within 28 days (4weeks) of the arrival of the cotton at the point of delivery.
+The parties must provide in writing the names of their Controller or Nominated Representative to supervise sampling within 14 days (2 weeks) of the notification in writing of any claim.
+Initially, each party will bear the costs of their Controller or Nominated Representative. - In the event that either party fails to nominate their controller or nominated representatives within the 14 days (2 weeks) deadline and reply to the claim of the other, the other party may proceed with sampling Member Controller only. - Samples to be used in any manual or instrument test based quality arbitrations, should be drawn within 28 days (four weeks) of the date of notification in writing of any claim. - Bylaw 337 stipulates the time deadlines and procedures for the commencement of quality arbitrations.

-- 1 A sample from a bale of cotton should weigh about 150 grams.
-Unless otherwise agreed by the parties, samples drawn should be sealed by the buyer's and/or seller's nominated representatives. - For manual classification claims, instrument testing claims and/or arbitrations, cotton must be sampled 10% unless otherwise agreed.
+- A sample from a bale of cotton should weigh about 150 grams.
+Unless otherwise agreed by the parties, samples drawn should be sealed by the buyer's and/or seller's Controller or Nominated Representative. - For manual classification claims, instrument testing claims and/or arbitrations, cotton must be sampled 10% unless otherwise agreed.
 Sampling will be on the basis of 10% random representative samples from each lot, mark, truck or container defined on the seller's commercial invoice or packing list. - 3 Samples may be drawn from part lots, and/or truck and/or container shipments.
 However, a claim can only be made on the number of bales available at the time of sampling. - In the event that a quality arbitration award is made, the cost of drawing, supervision of drawing and dispatch of samples may be recoverable and will be determined by the arbitrators.
-In normal circumstances, and at the discretion of the arbitrators, the costs may follow the event. - 5 The following will apply when sampling bales to test for internal moisture: - Samples of at least 150 grams must be taken from each bale to be sampled in accordance with timelines and procedures stipulated in Rule 223(1) to (5). - Representative samples must be taken from 5% of the bales in each lot, mark, truck or container defined on the seller's commercial invoice or packing list (at least three bales).
+In normal circumstances, and at the discretion of the arbitrators, the costs may follow the event. - 5 The following will apply when sampling bales to test for internal moisture: - a Samples of at least 150 grams must be taken from each bale to be sampled in accordance with timelines and procedures stipulated in Rule 223(1) to (5).

+- b Representative samples must be taken from 5% of the bales in each lot, mark, truck or container defined on the seller's commercial invoice or packing list (at least three bales).
 These bales must be selected at random.
 Samples must be taken from at least two different parts of each bale from a depth of about 40 centimetres inside the bale.
-The samples must be placed at once in dry, hermetically-sealed containers and labelled to show the identity of the bale the samples have come from. - The samples must be sent immediately to a testing laboratory mutually acceptable to both parties.

-6 Bylaws 337 to Bylaw 341 stipulate the timetables and procedures governing manual quality and instrument test based arbitrations.
+The samples must be placed at once in dry, hermetically-sealed containers and labelled to show the identity of the bale the samples have come from. - c The samples must be sent immediately to a testing laboratory mutually acceptable to both parties. - Bylaws 337 to Bylaw 341 stipulate the timetables and procedures governing manual quality and instrument test based arbitrations.